caddyserver/website/src/docs/markdown/conventions.md

 - `/path/to/unix/socket`
 - `/path/to/unix/socket|0200`

-The host may be any hostname, resolvable domain name, or IP address.
+The host may be any hostname, resolvable domain name, IP address, or file descriptor number.

 In the case of IPv6 addresses, the address must be enclosed in square brackets `[]`.
 The zone identifier (starting with `%`) is optional (often used for link-local addresses).